-- developing a code of behaviour that sets out how everyone involved in our organisation is expected to behave, in face-to-face contact and online, and within and outside of our activities - holding regular discussions with staff, volunteers, children, young people who use our organisation about: - Group members' responsibilities to look after one another and uphold the behaviour code - Practising skills such as listening to each other - o Respecting the fact that we are all different - Making sure that no one is without friends - Dealing with problems in a positive way - checking that our anti-bullying measures are working well - providing support for all staff and volunteers on dealing with all forms of bullying, including racial, sexist, homophobic and sexual bullying - putting clear and robust anti-bullying procedures in place - making sure our response to incidents of bullying takes into account: - the needs of the person being bullied - o the needs of the person displaying bullying behaviour - the needs of any bystanders - the needs of our organisation as a whole.

-• reviewing the plan developed to address any incidents of bullying at regular intervals, in order to ensure that the problem has been resolved in the long term.
+- developing a code of behaviour that sets out how everyone involved in our organisation is expected to behave, in face-to-face contact and online, and within and outside of our activities - holding regular discussions with staff, volunteers, children, young people who use our organisation about: - Group members' responsibilities to look after one another and uphold the behaviour code - Practising skills such as listening to each other - · Respecting the fact that we are all different - Making sure that no one is without friends - Dealing with problems in a positive way - checking that our anti-bullying measures are working well - providing support for all staff and volunteers on dealing with all forms of bullying, including racial, sexist, homophobic and sexual bullying - putting clear and robust anti-bullying procedures in place - making sure our response to incidents of bullying considers: - the needs of the person being bullied - the needs of the person displaying bullying behaviour - the needs of any bystander - the needs of our organisation. - reviewing the plan developed to address any incidents of bullying at regular intervals, to ensure that the problem has been resolved in the long term.

 We recognise that bullying is closely related to how we respect and recognise the value of diversity.
 We will be proactive about:

-- o seeking opportunities to learn about and celebrate difference - o increasing diversity within our staff, volunteers, children and young people - o welcoming new members to our organisation.
+- seeking opportunities to learn about and celebrate difference - increasing diversity within our staff, volunteers, children and young people - welcoming new members to our organisation.

-Appendix B
+APPENDIX B